Przemo23/Digit-Recognizer/README.md

 (digit-recognizer) > python digit-recognizer.py -i <input_file_path>
 ```
 ### Additional options:
 -o <output_file> - to save the result to a file use this flag.
-The file should have .PNG extension.
+The file should have .PNG extension. \
 -p - turn off the PLAIN_DIGIT mode.
-Use this flag if the input image contains other characters besides
+Use this flag if the input image contains other characters besides \
 letters or if the digits are clustered inside other contours.
-It reduces performance, but may produce better
+It reduces performance, but may produce better \
 results in those cases.

+## Possible ways of imporving the script:
+1. Swapping the tesseract digit-recognition tool for a cnn model trained on the SVHN 32X32 dataset.
+2. Usage of YOLO models for digit recognition